-An accused student found by the AIPC to have committed an Honor System infraction has the right to appeal this decision and/or the resulting sanctions to the college's Executive Committee.
-An appeal may be based only upon one or more of the following:
+Students have the right to appeal the resulting sanctions to the college's leadership committee (see Academic Progression Guidelines for membership).
+An appeal must be based only upon one or more of the following grounds:

-- Procedural error that materially prejudiced the accused student - Misapplication or misinterpretation of the Honor System - Findings of facts not supported by a preponderance of evidence - Discovery of substantial new facts that were unavailable at the time of the AIPC hearing - Academic and/or disciplinary sanctions imposed by the AIPC is grossly disproportionate to the violation committed
+- Procedural error that materially prejudiced the accused student - Misapplication or misinterpretation of the Honor System - Findings of facts not supported by a preponderance of evidence - Discovery of substantial new facts that were unavailable at the time of the hearing - Academic and/or disciplinary sanctions imposed by the Council is grossly disproportionate to the violation committed

-Requests for appeals (including the specific grounds for requesting the appeal and the alleged support for them) must be submitted by email to the Program Director within 2 weeks of the date the College Registrar communicated the outcome to the accused student.
+Requests for appeals (including the specific grounds for requesting the appeal and the alleged support for them) must be submitted by email to the Director of Student Success within 2 weeks of the date the outcome was communicated to the accused student.